misacl9/quartz/content/TLDR/Subclasses TLDR.md

 <details>
-<summary>Barbarian Paths</summary>
+<summary>**Barbarian Paths**</summary>

-- Berserker to unleash raw violence:
+- Berserker to unleash raw violence
-- **Wild Heart to manifest kinship with animals:**
+- Wild Heart to manifest kinship with animals
-- **World Tree to tap into cosmic vitality:**
+- World Tree to tap into cosmic vitality
-- **Zealot to rage in union with a god:**
+- Zealot to rage in union with a god
 <details>
 <summary>XGtE</summary>
 	- Ancestral Guardian to call on the spirits to protect others
 	- Storm Herald to channel the primal magic of the storm
 </details>
 <details>
 <summary>TCoE</summary>